 - You will be a happier person – I love to sew, quilt and craft.
 When I am sewing, I am happy, content and calm.
 And I am less likely to bite someone’s head off 🙂

 - Your sewing skills will improve – This may seem like an obvious one, but I must say, this was the most surprising for me.
 It makes sense that the more you sew, the better you will be, but I have been sewing as a hobby for years at basically the same skill level.
-I don’t know what it is about sewing for 20 minutes everyday, maybe the repetition?
+I don’t know what it is about 20 minutes of sewing every day, maybe the repetition?
 Maybe just the sheer volume?
 Maybe because I am not rushed to get a project completed?
-But I have seen a vast improvement in my sewing skills simply by sewing everyday.
+But I have seen a vast improvement in my sewing skills simply by sewing every day.

 - You can try new things – You know all those times you have seen a cool new project or technique in a store and thought, “I would love to try that, but I have so many things already, I just couldn’t add anything new to my plate.”
 If you are sewing everyday, adding a new project or technique to learn doesn’t seem so daunting!
 Maybe you even dedicate one 20-minute session a week to new things!